 That is the reason why this chart also called as OHCL chart.

 This chart consists of a bar every single day.
 The top part of the bar shows the highest price of the currency on that day while the lower part of the bar shows the lowest price.

 The dash or the little horizontal line on the left shows the opening price of that currency while the closing price shows by the dash on the right.

 3. Candlestick Charts

-This currency rates chart shows trader the same information just like a bar chart.
+This currency rates chart shows the trader the same information just like a bar chart.
 But it comes in a better format, which is easy in the eyes.

 This chart also shows the high, low, opening and closing price of a currency every single day for a period of time.

-The main difference between this chart and bar chart is in the middle part of the bar.
+The main difference between this chart and the bar chart is in the middle part of the bar.
 In this chart, there is a large block or the real body of the bar.

 This block shows the range between the opening and closing price.
-If the block in the middle of the bar is filled or colored, than it means that the closing price is lower than the opening price.
+If the block in the middle of the bar is filled or colored, then it means that the closing price is lower than the opening price.

 But when the block doesn’t fill up with anything, then it means that the closing price is higher than opening price.